-Homebridge Financial Services lender fees total $1,225.
-However, the lender doesn’t charge loan origination fees.
-There may be a fee for rate-lock extensions, which may be partially refunded.
+Homebridge Financial Services’ lender fees total $1,225.
+However, the lender doesn’t charge an origination fee.
+There might be a fee for rate-lock extensions, which could be partially refunded.

 Minimum borrower requirements

 Homebridge Financial Services offers a variety of loans, each of which has unique minimum borrower requirements.
-Borrowers must connect with a mortgage loan originator directly to learn the requirements.
+Borrowers must connect with a loan officer directly to learn the requirements.

-FHA loans through Homebridge Financial Services require a 3.5 percent minimum down payment, with a maximum debt-to-income ratio (DTI) of 57 percent.
-On conventional loans, the borrower must have at least a 3 percent down payment (depending on income) and a maximum DTI of 50 percent.
+FHA loans through Homebridge Financial Services require a 3.5 percent minimum down payment and a debt-to-income ratio (DTI) of no more than 57 percent.
+For conventional loans, the borrower must have at least a 3 percent down payment (depending on income) and DTI ratio of no more than 50 percent.

 Refinancing with Homebridge Financial Services